- Do I need a licence to open the public highway?

-If a defect is found at stages 2 or 3, each additional inspection carried out to check a satisfactory repair will be charged at £54 each (to the maximum of £162).
+Works will be inspected against the NRSWA Specification for Reinstatements of Openings in the Highway.
+If a problem is found at stages 2 or 3, each additional inspection carried out to check a satisfactory repair will be charged at £54 each.
 The guarantee period will re-commence from the date of the satisfactory completion of the defect.

 We must receive the works closed notification within 10 days of completion of the works.
 The deposit will be held for two years from the end date on the completion notice and will be returned subject to the final inspection being passed.